 offense, and could be a level three if physical harm occurs.
 Title IX cases will be reported and

 investigated as stated in the student handbook.

 The aggrieved will be notified if the violation is found to be true and

 that sanctions are being assessed.

-In each case, the aggrieved person will be asked to specifically outline the nature of the
+complainant will be asked to specifically outline the nature of the

-the complaint.
+grievance.
 The person to whom the report

 will be notified.
 The alleged harasser

 will then be contacted by the appropriate official and informed of the

 seriousness of the allegation.
 The